 What would complement this course?

-Computer Science, Drama, Graphics, Art and English Literature.
+Computer Science, Drama, Photography, Art and English Literature.

 Do you have a question about this course?
 Email the Subject Leader